Proposed changes to Workers Compensation in NSW

 What is missing in the proposed reforms?

-These proposed reforms fall short of addressing the underlying problem.
+These proposed reforms fall short of addressing the underlying problems in our health system.

 As healthcare professionals, we know prevention is key to reducing the risk of poor health or illness.
-Ratios and fair pay are at the heart of preventing the root causes of some of our rising claims.
 The government must do better.

 What resources are available to me?